nerun/fanzine-cms/README.md

 :email:   danieldiasr@gmail.com
 :columns: 2
 -->
-# Needs we don\'t need
+# Needs we don't need

 We are a species that creates false needs: we create and consume things just because we think we need them and they are not always the best option.
-Needs that we don\'t need.
-That\'s why we pollute every space we occupy: from the Pacific Ocean and its islands of trash and plastic, to dark cities full of trash.
+Needs that we don't need.
+That's why we pollute every space we occupy: from the Pacific Ocean and its islands of trash and plastic, to dark cities full of trash.
 It would be no different with the internet.

 Internet is polluted with poorly written, excessive, and often unnecessary JavaScript codes, polluted with heavy CMS platforms that, in theory, make life easier for users who could just focus on writing their content and less on structure.
-But in practice it\'s not like that: we waste hours, even days, trying to understand how these platforms work, and even more time adjusting extensions, settings, themes, appearances.
-And it doesn\'t always work out.
+But in practice it's not like that: we waste hours, even days, trying to understand how these platforms work, and even more time adjusting extensions, settings, themes, appearances.
+And it doesn't always work out.
 Often all these facilities open all sorts of doors for intruders.

-It doesn\'t stop there.
+It doesn't stop there.
 Non-necessary needs call for even more non-necessary needs\...
 All CMS platforms need a good database.
-But a website doesn\'t need that.
+But a website doesn't need that.
 In most cases, if you really needed a database to run a website, SQLite would be enough.
 HTML is fast and responsive by default and the web works without JavaScript.

 ## Suggested readings